 The Forum provides a platform for a wide range of climate finance stakeholders, including governments, climate funds, financial institutions, civil society, think tanks, and the private sector, to exchange information, and promote linkages and coherence in the mobilization and delivery of climate finance.

-SS Payet’s presentation was made during the Keynote presentations on emerging trends and issues on nature-based solutions segment where he provided insight to the audience on how Seychelles implemented the debt for nature swap in 2018.
-He explained to the audience the struggle which the high income per capita small island state faced in securing favorable lending conditions and had to turn to innovative ways to finance some of its capital investment.
-The debt swap takes a different approach to debt forgiveness in which a portion of a developing country’s foreign debt is exchanged for investments in domestic environmental conservation and sustainability projects.
+Mr. Payet’s Keynote presentation on emerging trends and issues on nature-based solutions provided insight into Seychelles’ experience implementing the debt-for-nature swap in 2018.
+Mr. Payet shared the challenges stemming from the country’s classification as high income per capita small island state and how it hindered Seychelles’ efforts to secure favorable lending conditions.
+Innovative climate finance in the form of the debt-for-nature swap offered a solution.
+The debt swap takes a different approach to debt forgiveness, where a portion of the developing country’s foreign debt is exchanged for investments in domestic environmental conservation and sustainability projects.

-He reminded the audience that the Seychelles archipelago was mostly water; 3000 times more of it than land, making the ocean a crucial asset to Seychellois and various industries in the country.
-The necessity to protect this asset paved the way to develop the Blue Economy concept with four main focuses; economic diversification, jobs (and, as a result, prosperity), food security, and also to sustain the ecological integrity of the country’s marine environment.
+Mr. Payet reminded the audience that the Seychelles archipelago is 3000 times more water than land, making the ocean a crucial asset for the country’s people and economy.
+Protecting Seychelles’ ocean is essential for the nation’s Blue Economy development focusing on economic diversification, jobs, food security, and sustaining the ecological integrity of the country’s marine environment.